GabeScott/standard-works-vault/General Conference/1986 April - Come and Partake.md

 As Daniel declared in prophecy:

-“The God of heaven set up [this] kingdom, which shall never be destroyed: and the kingdom shall not be left to other people, ... and it shall stand for ever.”
-(Dan.
-2:44.)
+“The God of heaven set up \[this\] kingdom, which shall never be destroyed: and the kingdom shall not be left to other people, … and it shall stand for ever.” ([[Daniel 2.44|Dan.
+2:44]].)

 It grows because it satisfies the needs and desires of the human heart, regardless of age, sex, race, or language.

 Speaking at this pulpit one hundred years ago, in 1886, Lorenzo Snow, then an Apostle and later the President of the Church, said: “A religious system is of but little account when it possesses no virtue nor power to better the condition of people spiritually, intellectually, morally and physically.”
-(In Journal of Discourses, 26:371.)
+(In *Journal of Discourses,* 26:371.)

 This gospel, when accepted and obeyed, meets the needs of men and women everywhere.
 It has the power to improve the individual in each of these categories—the spiritual, the intellectual, the moral, the physical.

-In His great intercessory prayer, Jesus declared: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
-(John 17:3.)
+In His great intercessory prayer, Jesus declared: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.” ([[John 17.3|John 17:3]].)

 Such knowledge is the very foundation of spiritual strength.
 This is the great basic purpose of the restoration of the gospel in this, the dispensation of the fulness of times—to declare the living reality of God the Eternal Father and of His Beloved Son, the resurrected Lord Jesus Christ.
 To know them, to love them, to obey them is to have life eternal.
 It is our mission to declare with words of soberness and truth that God is our Eternal Father, the God of the universe, the Almighty One; and that Jesus Christ is his firstborn, the Only Begotten in the flesh, who condescended to come to earth; who was born in a stable in Bethlehem of Judea, lived the perfect life, and taught the way of salvation; who offered Himself a sacrifice for all, enduring pain and death on the cross; and who then came forth in a glorious resurrection, the firstfruits of them that slept.
-(See 1 Cor.
-15:20.)
+(See [[1 Corinthians 15.20|1 Cor.
+15:20]].)
 Through Him, and by Him, and of Him, all are assured salvation from death and are offered the opportunity of eternal life.

 This is the great undergirding truth of our faith.
 It is the overarching canopy under which we find our spiritual strength.
 With this knowledge we grow spiritually, our spirits in kinship with the Spirit of God.
 It is the way out of darkness.
 It affords the strength needed to rise above sin.

 I recently received a letter from a man, a business executive.
 He told of the waste of his life in corrupt living, of the pain he had caused his loved ones.
 Then the influence of the gospel came into his life.
 I quote from his letter:

 “I have come to know that I have offended greatly my Father in Heaven and His Son.
-As I begin to better understand His great, yet wonderful expression of love to me in Gethsemane I have learned to be grateful for His atoning sacrifice and for the process of repentance. ...
-I have walked that bitter road of darkness and despair for so many years that I desire now only to come into the light.
+As I begin to better understand His great, yet wonderful expression of love to me in Gethsemane I have learned to be grateful for His atoning sacrifice and for the process of repentance. … I have walked that bitter road of darkness and despair for so many years that I desire now only to come into the light.
 As I continue to read and ponder the scriptures and plead with the Lord for an understanding and forgiveness of my past, I have come to love Him and never will I offend Him again.
 I will always try to the best of my ability to pattern my life after His.”

 This restored gospel brings not only spiritual strength, but also intellectual curiosity and growth.
 Truth is truth.
 There is no clearly defined line of demarcation between the spiritual and the intellectual when the intellectual is cultivated and pursued in balance with the pursuit of spiritual knowledge and strength.

-The Lord Almighty, through revelation, has laid a mandate upon this people in these words: “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”
-(D&C 88:118.)
+The Lord Almighty, through revelation, has laid a mandate upon this people in these words: “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.” ([[D&C 88.118|D&C 88:118]].)

 The other evening I picked up a new publication of the writings of Dr. Hugh Nibley, a man my age whom I have known and admired for many years.
 On the dust jacket of the book I read these words:

 “As a young man he memorized vast portions of Shakespeare and studied Old English, Latin, Greek, and other languages.
-As a student at Berkeley, he began reading at the southwest corner of the ninth level of the library and worked his way down to the northeast corner of the first level, studying every significant book that caught his eye.”
-(Old Testament and Related Studies, Salt Lake City: Deseret Book Co., 1986.)
+As a student at Berkeley, he began reading at the southwest corner of the ninth level of the library and worked his way down to the northeast corner of the first level, studying every significant book that caught his eye.” (*Old Testament and Related Studies,* Salt Lake City: Deseret Book Co., 1986.)

 His encyclopedic knowledge has given him tremendous and well-deserved status among his academic peers.
 It also has made him a powerful advocate of the work of the Lord.
 His appetite for learning has been whetted by the gospel he loves.

 This Church spends a very substantial part of its resources to train the minds and hands of its young people, whatever their choice of discipline, be it science, commerce, various of the professions, or the arts.

-A declaration of our faith reads: “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”
-(A of F 1:13.)
+A declaration of our faith reads: “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.” ([[Articles of Faith 1.13|A of F 1:13]].)
 This embraces the truth of science, the truth of philosophy, the truth of history, the truth of art.
-I emphasize the word truth.
-It is a principle set forth in our scripture that “the glory of God is intelligence, or, in other words, light and truth.”
-(D&C 93:36.)
+I emphasize the word *truth.* It is a principle set forth in our scripture that “the glory of God is intelligence, or, in other words, light and truth.” ([[D&C 93.36|D&C 93:36]].)

 The mind of man is the crowning creation of God, in whose express image man was made.
 The development of the mind is a companion responsibility to the cultivation of the spirit, as set forth in the revealed principles of the restored gospel of Jesus Christ.